mhaack/mh-site/content/posts/2023-02-27-going-green-our-own-electricity.md

 ### Effect of the battery storage

 In retrospect it was a good decision to install a battery.
-I was initially skeptical as to whether it would be worth it, especially because of the extra acquisition and installation costs \[[calculation below]].
+I was initially skeptical as to whether it would be worth it, especially because of the extra acquisition and installation costs [calculation below](/our-own-electricity-2/#making-the-maths).

 In 2022 we consumed 38% (2.145 kWh) of our self produced electricity from the battery.
 Like any battery, a solar battery storage also has a low energy loss.
 The manufacturer claims it has over 90% efficiency.
 So we loaded ~ 2.383 kWh into the battery to get 2.145 kWh out.
 Without battery this would be send to the grid during the day and consumed from the grid during the evening our.
-This saved us over 400 Euro, see \[[calculation below]].
+This saved us over 400 Euro, [see calculation below](/our-own-electricity-2/#making-the-maths).

 A typical battery charging and dis-charging curve on a summer day looks like this: